 Music is lively, interactive, and international.
 We have instruments so that the children can participate and make their own music, and we play music informally at many times during the day.
 We incorporate songs into our activities and even have professional musicians visit once or twice each year to share their expertise with the children.

-The children do yoga each week with our trained instructor.
+The children do yoga each week in the winter with our trained instructor.
 When the weather is bad, we might have some extra sessions, as well as indoor relay races, dance parties, hopscotch, and other opportunities to get up and move around.
 Of course, the children have recess at our well-equipped outdoor playground each day, weather permitting.

 Fine motor development activities are incorported into all that we do, and we make sure to add a few just to strengthen little hands.
 Through activities like tearing and crumpling paper, playing with clay, picking up small objects, drawing with fat chalk, and painting at an easel, children develop the motor strength and coordination for later writing tasks.
 There are also plenty of opportunities to draw, color, and write, thereby following their interest as well as giving us the chance to encourage good techniques (like proper grip and posture).